 My third quick tip when it comes to ditching the curation is to just forget the grid.
 For way too long, marketing gurus tricked us into obsessing over our Instagram grid.
 Remember the puzzle feeds?
 Scheduling all of your posts in advance so that your grid looks cohesive is not only exhausting, it’s unnecessary.

 If you are still trying to make your grid the perfect balance of color, texture, content, do yourself a favor and ditch that strategy.
 Not only does nobody care, but I’m also sure there are times you’ve missed an opportunity to post something in real-time so that you don’t mess up a scheduled, curated post and that’s a shame.

-It’s those moments of real between the photos that connect with your audience the most.
-I’m a fan of scheduling your content, but give yourself permission to post when you feel most inspired, regardless if the photo is from an old branding session or an iphone photo of your cat.
+It’s those moments of reality between the photos that connect with your audience the most.
+I’m a fan of scheduling your content, but give yourself permission to post when you feel most inspired, regardless if the photo is from an old branding session or an iPhone photo of your cat.

 Stay Away From Fads